Human Research Ethics

 The University is committed to the highest standard of integrity.
-The ethical conduct of researchers protects and supports the participants, the researchers and the reputation of CSU.
+The ethical conduct of researchers protects and supports the participants, the researchers and the reputation of Charles Sturt University.

 The HREC considers each application in accordance to the four values outlined in the National Statement: